Rafacv23/F1-api/articles/dev-blog-02.md

 # 🚀 New Docs page!

-Happy new year 2025! 🎉 We are happy to announce that we have a new docs page, with a new design and a new structure.
+Happy new year 2025! 🎉

+We are happy to announce that we have a new docs page, with a new design and a new structure.
 We think this is a great improvement to the current docs, and we hope you like it too. 😊

+## ⚠️ Advice

+With these new changes, we are changed a few enpoints responses, so we recommend you to update your code to the new structure.
+If you need any help, please open an issue in our [Github](https://github.com/Rafacv23/F1-api).

 ## 📌 Next